tom288/Refresh/Process/ALBUM.md

 `setpos -1041.972900 1.620652 660.946411;setang 0.000000 0.000000 0.000000`
 ***

-#### TODO
-More spytech clipping ramps needed, just like sewer

 #### Collaide changes (need new screenshots)
 Blockbullets added to the IT ceiling.\
-Improved spytech player clipping
+Improved spytech player clipping.\
+Improved spytech clipping.

+#### HOI changes (need new screenshots)
+Improved collision with top IT ceiling.\
+Take a better choke pipe screenshot.

 # Lobby